XavierDedenbach/surfacemapper/requirements/prd.md

 **Surface Data Gaps/Noise**: The backend algorithms for volume and thickness calculation should gracefully handle minor gaps or noise inherent in drone-scanned data through interpolation or robust statistical methods.

 **Algorithm Performance**: Primary algorithms shall be implemented using Open3D for optimal performance, with CGAL as fallback for precision-critical calculations requiring exact arithmetic.

+## 10. Development Log

+- All tasks once complete must append the summary of their changes, which tests passed and the open items to requirements/task_tracking.md